dalgaaf/os-summit-sydney-distros/markdown/opensource.md

 <!-- Slide -->
-If you have time and ressources:
+If you have time and resources:

 ### evaluation
 ###### PoC